Jabar42/auto-annotated-portfolio/content/pages/blog/post-three.md

 ---
 type: PostLayout
+title: >-
-title: Composable - the future of web
+  Composable Web and the Future of Ecommerce: How Technology Transforms the Shopping Experience
 colors: colors-b
 date: '2024-01-01'
 author: content/data/team/doris-soto.json